Reactive Attachment Disorder: Causes, Symptoms, And Treatment

 - Not want to play with toys or games

-If left untreated, the symptoms of RAD can and will carry over into adulthood and can have serious implications and consequences.
+If left untreated, the symptoms of RAD can and carry over into adulthood.
+They can have serious implications and consequences.

 Reactive Attachment Disorder In Adults

-Many of the symptoms that were listed earlier in the previous section can be present in adults and can come with risks.
+Many of the symptoms that were listed earlier can be present in adults and can come with risks.
 There is also some supporting evidence that shows that RAD in childhood is associated with different personality conditions, such as borderline or antisocial personality disorders, later in life .

 Because people with RAD have difficulties adjusting to social situations and making secure connections, this can result in a struggle to form relationships.
-This can include social relationships, such as friends or colleagues, as well as intimate relationships.
+This can include social relationships with friends or colleagues as well as intimate relationships.
 Since the initial bond between child and caregiver was not formed, these kinds of relationships may prove to be challenging, if not impossible.

-Some of the behaviors that have been displayed by those with RAD early on in life can also result in criminality and being tried as an adult.
+Some of the behaviors that have been displayed by those with RAD early on in life can also result in criminal behavior.
 Vandalism, arson, homicide, and cruelty to animals are all serious offenses.
-In the worst cases, there may be no empathy or remorse for his or her criminal behavior and repeat actions may occur.
+In the worst cases, the individual may show no empathy or remorse for criminal behavior, and repeat actions may occur.